n-r-w/knowledgegraph-mcp/docs/PUBLISHING.md

 # Publishing Guide for knowledgegraph-mcp

-This guide explains how to publish the knowledgegraph-mcp package to npm.
+This guide explains how to publish the knowledgegraph-mcp package to npm and manage versions properly.

 ## Prerequisites

 1. **npm Account**: Create an account at [npmjs.com](https://www.npmjs.com/)
 2. **npm CLI**: Install and login to npm
 3. **Git**: Ensure all changes are committed
+4. **Taskfile**: Install [Task](https://taskfile.dev/) for running commands

 ## Setup npm CLI